msyamkumar/cs220-f20-projects/p9/README.md

 ## Clarifications/Corrections

 * October 28th: modified the code under introduction section.
 Moved the comment after `%matplotlib inline ` to the top.
+* October 30th: **please don't use csv.dictReader to read a file.
+Using csv.dictReader will cause the autograder fail to run, and you will get 0.
+Use the `process_csv()` we provided in the previous projects, and write your own code to construct the dictionaries.**

 **Find any issues?** Report to us: